letouzey/hofstadter_g/README.md

 Investigation of Hofstadter's G function, tree, and mirror
 ==========================================================

-A Coq development by Pierre Letouzey, started in summer 2015.
+A Coq/Rocq development by Pierre Letouzey, started in summer 2015.
 It now extends to a whole family of functions generalizing G, and it also considers related infinite morphic words extending the Fibonacci word.